• Employee Perks

 • THE RIGHT CLOTHING.
 Be sure to ask your new manager/supervisor about dress code or recommended clothing/footwear for the job you will be doing, especially if you’re working outdoors.
 They can give you some great tips for layering and staying warm and dry.
 Proper footwear is really important!
 The outdoor crews around the resort do an amazing job of shoveling and salting walkways and roads.
 However, conditions are constantly changing, so it’s your responsibility to be cautious.
 If something looks icy, it probably is!
 Be careful.
 Keep in mind that our winters can be unpredictable.
 A day could start out sunny and warm and by the end of your shift, it may be snowing.
 Be prepared for anything!

 • MONEY.
 Bring enough to live on for a few weeks.
 Depending on when you arrive and start working, you may not get paid for three weeks because of how our payroll cycles work.
-If you don’t have a vehicle, it can be hard to find your way to a bank.
+If you don’t have a vehicle, it can be somewhat difficult to find your way to a bank during certain hours.
 We recommend that you set up direct deposit when you arrive.
 Make sure you have a little bit of a cushion until you are fully settled.

 Pay periods run for two weeks and end on Sundays.
 Pay Day comes every two weeks on Fridays.
 Managers pick up the checks in the afternoon on pay days.
 Employees should go to their manager for their pay check.
 Please do not come directly to Human Resources.
 If you have any special requests for picking up your pay check, please make arrangements with your manager.
 Thanks!

 Jobs are posted as soon as hiring managers are ready to set appointments for interviews!
-Generally, you’ll see winter jobs posted late in the summer.
-Keep checking the website through early fall and into December.
-We try to have most jobs filled by Thanksgiving.
+Generally, you’ll see winter jobs posted late in the summer, and summer positions posted in the early spring.
+We try to have most winter jobs filled by Thanksgiving, and summer jobs filled by Memorial Day.
 Some jobs remain posted throughout the season, so just keep looking until you see something you like.

 We ask a lot of questions because we really care about the kind of people we’re hiring.
 We take pride in what makes our work place unique… it’s all about the employees.
 We want our customers to really notice the awesome people who are running the lifts, serving the hot chocolate, shoveling the walkways, grooming the trails, making the snow… you get it, right?
 We look for people who we think will mesh well with the culture we promote: